yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 an empty array, e.g. `[]`.
 All other nodes are noted as an array where each element represents a switch port ID on the path from the root of the network down to a specific node, e.g. `[3 6 1 24]`.

+Once the node has performed parent selection, as above, the chosen root timestamp update message is used to derive the coordinates of the current node.
+Each signature in the root timestamp update message has an accompanying port number.
+The coordinates **must** be derived by taking the port numbers in the order that the signed updates appear in the root timestamp update message.

 ---